 |Best for||Marine uses||Interior uses|

 Sande plywood is used for marine applications such as boat building and decks.
 It is used not only for marine applications but also for making bathroom and kitchen doors.
 It is used in all places where applications are exposed to moisture and water.

-Birch plywood is mainly used for furniture, cabinets, shelving, wall panels, tables, and many interior projects.
+Birch plywood is mainly used for furniture, cabinets, shelving, wall panels, tables, and interior projects.
 Birch plywood has excellent shock-resistant properties.
-This is a perfect option for making durable furniture.
+It is a perfect option for making durable furniture.

 Birch plywood can be used in all places where beauty and strength matter.
 But there is no direct contact with moisture.

-If you are planning to stain, then birch plywood can be stained more easily than Sande plywood.
-Birch plywood absorbs stain uniformly because it has a closed grain like a maple.
+If you are planning to stain, Birch Plywood can be stained more easily than Sande Plywood.
+Birch plywood absorbs stain uniformly because it has a closed grain like maple.